 - Don’t toss out food scraps!
 Make your own compost with it instead.
 Don’t have a backyard to do it in?
 No worries: Just take a big bowl and dump all your food scraps in it, then put it in the fridge.
 This will prevent it from rotting.
 Most farmers markets will accept compost, so just take it with you to the farmer’s market every week!
 Here’s how I compost in my apartment.

 - Donate any clothing you no longer use and purchase organic, fair trade clothing.
 Too pricy?
 Shop vintage pieces instead!

 - Shop at your local farmers market using your reusable cloth bags.

-- Learn how to shop zero waste by finding a bulk food store near you.
-This website can help.
+- Learn how to shop zero waste by shopping at the bulk food store.
+If you don’t have a bulk food store near you, here’s how to shop without bulk options.